cheil/IsoME.jl/README.md

 ---- Done ----
+- Tc search mode: For a given material the code should be able to find the Tc w/o running through all temperatures, the user may give an initial guess for the Tc
+    * Manual mode: user specifies all temperatures
+    * Auto mode:   User specifies just one initial guess for T
+- warning if only mu*_AD defined
 - Error handle, error file
 - readin: cut off zero of DOS at beginning and end?
 - Format log-file analog to console output?